Plano Park Projects & Plans

 Windhaven Meadows Park Opens a New Window.

 Improvements at the park include parking, restrooms, a large pavilion, a dog park, a playground, trails and associated improvements.
-Construction manager at risk services are bidding in January 2018 and are estimated to be selected by the end of February.

 South Central Park Site